-The key is to match up the prefect image with a journal theme that they would be interested in (ex. garden journal, poetry, new business inspiration etc.) Get more journal themes here.
+Choosing the Perfect Image.
+The key to making this a great homemade gift, is to match up the prefect image with a journal theme that your gift recipient would be interested in (ex. garden journal, poetry, new business inspiration etc).

-The image can be anything but re-using an old card or post card works great and provides a lot of easy to make journal options.
+The image can be come from anywhere (even an old calendar), but re-using an old greeting card or post card works great and provides a lot of easy to make journal options.

 Note: It's ok to use purchased art images for fun in your personal project but if you decide to show off your gift in a forum or on a blog for example, be sure to give credit to the artist or copyright holder of any images used.
 It is your responsibility to understand copyright laws pertaining to any images you use.